wchesley/notebook/Proxmox/Proxmox-Backup.md

 - Run every day BUT Saturday at 3:30am
 - Email notifications are only on failure
 - Included LXC's are Valheim and Minecraft

+# PBS Proxmox Backup Server
+Free 150gb cloud hosted option from tuxis.nl
+I've created your Proxmox Backup Server account.
+Please see the details below:

+Host: pbs001.tuxis.nl
+User: DB1476
+Realm: pbs
+Datastore: DB1476_chesley-PBS

+Your PBS Password: alreadyChanged (Please change it ASAP!)

+Login to https://pbs001.tuxis.nl:8007/ to check your pruning and verification settings.
+If you have any questions please let us know.

+grabbed this soley to back up gitlab instance elsewhere. almost lost that vm and would have lost a lot with it (this included)